Discover the serene Lake Bled

-Today we travel by coach for a full-day's excursion to the picturesque Plitvice Lakes, one of Croatia's most beautiful national treasures.
+On Day 8 we visit Plitvice Lakes.
 The sixteen lakes are part of 116 square mile National Park and are each interconnected by a series of waterfalls and cascades, the largest of which Veliki Slap, has a drop of 200 feet.
 This unique region of turquoise-coloured water pools and mountains has UNESCO World Heritage status owing to its unusual karst formations and outstanding natural beauty, and offers countless photo opportunities.
-We return to the hotel in time for dinner tonight.

-On Day 8 we depart Zagreb early in the morning for our Standard Class rail journey to Split, during which we enjoy the passing scenery of mountains, lakes, rivers, and luscious vineyards.
+After lunch in a local restaurant we travel by rail (Standard Class) to Split, during which we enjoy the passing scenery of mountains, lakes, rivers, and luscious vineyards.
 Split was originally built for the Roman Emperor Diocletian, signs of which you will see during your free time here - from the white-walled buildings, to part of the best preserved Roman Palace complex in Europe and situated in the very heart of Split.
 The city's compact city centre is a maze of narrow, haphazardly winding streets, stone stairways, low arches and twisting alleyways.
 We stay for two nights at the Radisson Blu in Split.